The "5.0 Mustang" magazine project car

 The simple, square enclosures are made using 3/4" birch sheets held together with 2-1/2" wood screws and wood glue.
 Boxes are usually made from MDF, but Warren found the birch to be very strong and dense, so box vibration wasn't a problem.
 Following Kicker's recommendations, each box is stuffed with a half-pound of Polyfill.

-The vinyl -covered amp rack displays the Rockford Fosgate amps behind a plexiglass panel.
-Four 12-volt fans keep the box ventilated.
+The vinyl-covered amp rack displays the Rockford Fosgate amps behind a plexiglass panel.
+Four 12-volt fans keep things cool.

 The look is cool, but if the amps get hot, they're not going to work.
 Warren solved that problem by drilling ventilation holes into the back of the amp enclosure and installing four 12-volt fans.

 Warren added some clever tweaks to the Polk speakers.
 The components' crossovers have a Selectable Tweeter Output Level feature.
 For the front speakers, this is set to "0 dB," and in the back, to "-6 dB."
 Also, the "mid-range extension" switch on the front crossovers is set to "on."
 This allows more high frequencies to flow to the front woofers.
 The result is a better imaging in the front end, since there are more high frequencies there.

 If you've checked out the photos of the vehicle, you may wonder where the satellite radio antenna is hiding.
 Although XM doesn't recommend it, Warren placed it on the back deck between the speakers, which seems to have worked out fine.